langfuse/langfuse-docs/pages/docs/integrations/haystack/example-python.md

 - Through user feedback
 - Model-based evaluation
 - Through SDK/API
-- Using annotation in the Langfuse UI
+- Manually, in the Langfuise UI

 The example below walks through a simple way to score the chat generator's response via the Python SDK.
 It adds a score of 1 to the trace above with the comment "Cordial and relevant" because the model's response was very polite and factually correct.
 You can then sort these scores to identify low-quality output or to monitor the quality of responses.